If you’re in search of the best Michelin Star restaurants Dublin has to offer, you’ve landed in the right place.

 Photos via Variety Jones on Twitter

 Variety Jones is one of the most talked about Michelin Star restaurants in Dublin for good reason.
-Do your tastebuds a favor and book in here soon!
+Do your tastebuds a favour and book in here soon!

 Photos via the Liath Restaurant on Instagram

-It’s Michelin-starred and specialities include: white soy, cep and walnut; Anjou pigeon, blackberry and amaranth; and Pear with black pepper and Grand Cru.
+Menus change frequently and focus on precise, ingredient-driven cooking, with past dishes including white soy with cep and walnut, Anjou pigeon with blackberry and amaranth, and pear with black pepper and Grand Cru.

 Photos via One Pico Restaurant on Instagram